-- 2. Policy 1.5.1-e: Property owners located along a designated rural parkway in the Agricultural Reserve Tier shall receive credit for the parkway easement as a portion of their required preserve area as described in Future Land Use Policy 1.5.1-d without regard to the minimum contiguous acreage requirement for the preserve area of an of the AgR-PDD established in Future Land Use Policies 1.5.1-i and 1.5.1-m. - 3.
+- 1. NOTE: Policy 1.5.1-d is no longer proposed for deletion, as the policy was retained and revised in the Reserve at Atlantic amendment adopted July 28, 2022. - 2.
+Policy 1.5.1-e: Property owners located along a designated rural parkway in the Agricultural Reserve Tier shall receive credit for the parkway easement as a portion of their required preserve area as described in Future Land Use Policy 1.5.1-d without regard to the minimum contiguous acreage requirement for the preserve area of an of the AgR-PDD established in Future Land Use Policies 1.5.1-i and 1.5.1-m. - 3.
 Policy 1.5.1-j: The preserve area of a 60/40 AgR PDD shall be subject to an agricultural conservation easement in favor of Palm Beach County or deeded to the County.
-In addition, if the preserve area is contiguous to the development area, it shall be shown on the AgR PDD Master Plan as a Preserve Area. - 4.
-Policy 1.5.1-o: The preserve area of a 60/40 AgR-TMD shall be subject to an agricultural conservation easement in favor of Palm Beach County or deeded to the County.
+In addition, if the preserve area is contiguous to the development area, it shall be shown on the AgR PDD Master Plan as a Preserve Area. - Policy 1.5.1-o: The preserve area of an 60/40 AgR-TMD shall be subject to an agricultural 4. conservation easement in favor of Palm Beach County or deeded to the County.
 In addition, if the preserve area is contiguous to the development area, it shall be shown on the AgR-TMD Master Plan as a Preserve Area.